msrparadesi/robocat_ws/rc_launcher/README.md

 1. Enable “robocat” mode using the below ros2 service call

         ros2 service call /ctrl_pkg/enable_state deepracer_interfaces_pkg/srv/EnableStateSrv "{is_active: True}"

+### Changing the MAX_SPEED scale of the DeepRacer:

+The MAX_SPEED scale of the DeepRacer can be modified using ros2 service call in case the car isn’t moving as expected.
+This can occur due to multiple reasons not limited to vehicle battery percentage, surface on which the car is being operated etc.

+1. Switch to root user before you source the ROS2 installation:

+        sudo su

+1. Navigate to the Follow the Leader(FTL) workspace:

+        cd ~/robocat_ws/

+1. Source the ROS2 Foxy setup bash script:

+        source /opt/ros/foxy/setup.bash

+1. Source the setup script for the installed packages:

+        source ~/robocat_ws/install/setup.bash

+1. Change the MAX SPEED to xx% of the MAX Scale:

+        ros2 service call /rc_navigation_pkg/set_max_speed deepracer_interfaces_pkg/srv/SetMaxSpeedSrv "{max_speed_pct: 0.xx}"

+    Example: Change the MAX SPEED to 75% of the MAX Scale:

+        ros2 service call /rc_navigation_pkg/set_max_speed deepracer_interfaces_pkg/srv/SetMaxSpeedSrv "{max_speed_pct: 0.75}"

 ## Launch Files